ranjithkumarravikumar52/servlet-fundamentals/readme.md

 * How to provide servlet specific init param in the web.xml?
 * How to missing java-docs?
     * Better to use maven or gradle
+* Redeploy the app when new class is added?

 #### Tutorials
 * Architecture overview for Java EE 8 applications [here](https://docs.oracle.com/javaee/7/tutorial/overview003.htm)